TypingMind/awesome-typingmind/README.md

 List of cool [TypingMind plugins](https://docs.typingmind.com/plugins).

+> [!TIP]
+> **TIP**: You are encouraged to host your plugins using a GitHub repository.
+All TypingMind's built-in plugins are open-source and maintained in their own separate repos at https://github.com/orgs/TypingMind/repositories
+>
+> Creating a repo for your plugin will make it easier to upgrade your plugin without creating a unique cloud share every time.
+Users can also import your plugins using the GitHub link directly.
+>
+> Learn how to host your plugin in a GitHub repo in the correct format that can be imported by TypingMind: https://docs.typingmind.com/plugins/share-import-plugins

 - [Standard Plugins](https://github.com/orgs/TypingMind/repositories?q=plugin) provided by TypingMind
 - [Plugin Examples](https://docs.typingmind.com/plugins/plugins-examples) hosted by TypingMind
   - Readwise Highlights Retriever - by shabegom